Vista View Bellevue

 Pros

-• pro Sophal Khun helped the customer open a checking account and apply for a credit card; he was a joy to work with and gave a wonderful first impression of the bank.
+• pro Sophal Khun helped open a checking account and apply for a credit card; he was a joy to work with and gave a wonderful first impression of the bank.

-• pro Zaid Maymund is very patient and helpful, going above and beyond to resolve an issue with the Chase system.
+• pro Zaid Maymund was very patient and helpful, going above and beyond to help resolve an issue with the Chase system.

-• pro The staff at this branch are incredibly cheerful, polite, and helpful, exemplifying excellent customer service.
+• pro The bankers at this branch are incredibly cheerful, polite, and helpful, making visits pleasant.

-• pro The staff are very friendly and welcoming; international transactions are easy and the drive-thru ATM is convenient.
+• pro The staff are friendly, not pushy about selling services, and the drive‑through ATM is convenient.

 Cons

-• pro The branch is severely understaffed, requiring appointments to open accounts.
+• pro The branch is severely understaffed, forcing customers to make appointments to open accounts.

-• pro The staff are arrogant and the Chase customer service is the worst.
+• pro The staff are arrogant, and the customer service is described as the worst ever.

-• pro The account opening process was laughably bad.
+• pro The account-opening process was laughably bad, with repeated document rejections and unclear requirements.

 Review